openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 9. Copy data from the `__dlobal` to the `__local` or `__private` memory if the data is accessed more than once.
 Access to the `__dlobal` memory is orders of magnitude slower than access to the `__local`/`__private` due to statically scheduled pipeline, which stalls completely on memory access without any prefetch.
 The same recommendation is applicable for scalar load/store from/to the `__blobal` pointer since work-group copying could be done in a vector fashion.

 10. Use a manual DMA extension.
 Local (on-chip) memory throughput is up to 24x higher than DDR throughput.
-Starting from OpenVINO 2020.1, VPU OpenCL features manual-DMA kernel extension to copy sub-tensor used by work group into local memory and performing compute without DDR evolved.
+Since the OpenVINO 2020.1 release, VPU OpenCL features manual-DMA kernel extension to copy sub-tensor used by a work group into local memory and performing compute without DDR evolved.
 Here is the simple GRN kernel implementation that runs over DDR.
 Local size is in the form (width of the input tensor, 1, 1) to define a large enough work group to get code automatically vectorized and unrolled, while global size is (width of the input tensor, height of the input tensor, 1):
    ```cpp
    __kernel void grn_NCHW(
      __global const half* restrict src_data,